 Partner Program

-The Northwest Yachts Purchase/Leaseback Partner Program is a unique opportunity being offered to boat buyers interested in putting their new boat to work on a part-time basis.
+The Seattle Yachts Purchase/Leaseback Partner Program is a unique opportunity being offered to to one boat buyer (per territory) willing to put their new boat to work part-time.

-If you purchase a new Northwest, Nimbus, or Paragon Yacht and participate in our Partner Program, you will receive special discounted pricing, charter revenue and a commission on future sales.
+If you purchase a new Northwest, Legacy, or Seapiper Yacht and participate in our Partner Program, you will receive special discounted pricing, charter revenue and a commissions on future sales.

 Here’s how the program works:

-• Order a new Northwest, Nimbus or Paragon at special discounted pricing
+• Order a new Northwest, Legacy or Seapiper at special discounted pricing.

-• Lease your boat back to Charters Northwest (division of Northwest Yachts) for (limited) bareboat charters to prospective new boat buyers who wish to experience the boat before purchase. (partner avoids having to pay sales tax on purchase price)
+• Lease your boat back to Charters Northwest (division of Seattle Yachts) for limited bareboat charters to prospective new boat buyers who wish to experience the boat before purchase.
+(WA State partners avoid having to pay sales tax on purchase price)

 • Allow appropriate signage to be placed on the boat when it is not in use by you

-• Let Northwest Yachts show your boat to prospective purchasers
+• Let Seattle Yachts show your boat to prospective purchasers.

-• Permit Northwest Yachts to conduct short sea trials for serious qualified potential customers
+• Permit Seattle Yachts to conduct short sea trials for serious qualified potential customers.

-In exchange, Northwest Yachts will pay you 60% of net charter revenues received and a commission of 2% of the base purchase price of any boat of the same make (Northwest, Nimbus, or Paragon Yacht) sold for the first three years or 5 boats, whichever comes first, following the delivery of your boat.
+In exchange, Seattle Yachts will pay you 50% of net charter revenues received and a commission of 2% of the base purchase price of any boat of the same make (Northwest, Legacy, or Seapiper Yacht) sold in the territory for the first three years or 5 boats, whichever comes first, following the delivery of your boat.

 Anticipated Questions